UiPath/assistant-plugin-creator/README.md

 `@uipath/widget.sdk` exports reusable components and the APIs (such as `RobotService`) for interacting with UiPath Assistant.
 Do not import from `@uipath/agent.sdk` as it exposes unstable APIs.

-When creating widgets at runtime, UiPath Assistant, is looking for a `MainComponent` in each widget bundle.
-Make sure you add it to `projects\sample-widget\src\public-api.ts`.
+When creating widgets at runtime, UiPath Assistant, is looking for a `MainComponent` that is exported by a `MainModule` (for each widget).
+Make sure you add them to `projects\sample-widget\src\public-api.ts`.
+You may also expose metadata about the widget (such as title, description and icon for its tab in Assistant) via the functions or constants found in `projects\sample-widget\src\lib\widget-metadata.ts`.

 To force a package into the final bundle, add it to the `bundledDependencies` array in `projects/sample-widget/package.json`.
 If you get the error `<module>, required by <plugin> was not found` when the widget is loading, you probably forgot to do this.